Skip advert

 In 2021, IONITY added ‘Plug and Charge’ functionality to all of its chargers in Europe, with the aim of simplifying the charging process.
 Instead of getting out your credit or debit card, IONITY chargers are now able to automatically recognise electric cars registered with the scheme once they’re connected.
 The system uses digital certificate authentication to verify the information, and to protect your payment information.

 Drivers are only charged for the electricity used once the charging cable has been disconnected, with the billing process also being automated.
-The list of electric cars compatible with the Plug and Charge service includes the Porsche Taycan, Mercedes EQS and Ford Mustang Mach-E.
+The list of electric cars compatible with the Plug and Charge service is constantly expanding with brands such as BMW and Genesis announcing that it will be available soon on their electric cars.
+A few cars currently able to use this function include the Porsche Taycan, Mercedes EQS, Ford Mustang Mach-E, Audi Q4 e-tron, Skoda Enya and Volkswagen ID.3.
+To check if your car is eligible consult your local dealership.

 Need an EV that'll go the distance?
 Check out our list of the top 10 longest range electric cars